-In the 1960's, a number of inquiries, both public and academic, looked at the issue of bail and detention, all recommending substantial reform.
+In the 1960's, a number of inquiries, both public39 and academic40, looked at the issue of bail and detention, all recommending substantial reform.
 The empirical work of Professor Friedland published in 1965 was extremely influential.
-He concluded that "custody is prejudicial to the outcome of the case" and that it "affects the accused's ability to engage counsel, hinders his attempt to present a proper defence, and increases the likelihood that; he will be sentenced to imprisonment".
-After documenting the substantial extent of detention before trial, he
+He concluded that "custody is prejudicial to the outcome of the case" and that it "affects the accused's ability to engage counsel, hinders his attempt to present a proper defence, and increases the likelihood that; he will be sentenced to imprisonment"41.
+After documenting the substantial extent of detention before trial42, he considered its impact on sentencing.
+Here, he began by noting that over 90% of people remanded for a pre-sentence report were remanded in custody even though two-thirds of that group would not receive a custodial sentence43.
+Friedland expressed concern about the "punitive conditions44" of pre-trial detention45.
+The Ouimet Report published in 1969, another influential document of the period, described pre-trial detention conditions in dramatic terms:

-&lt;sup>39 See Report No.1, Royal Commission Inquiry into Civil Rights (Toronto, 1968), Vol.2, at 743-754 (commonly known as the "McRuer Report" after Chief Justice J.C.
+39 See Report No.1, Royal Commission Inquiry into Civil Rights (Toronto, 1968), Vol.2, at 743-754 (commonly known as the "McRuer Report" after Chief Justice J.C.
 McRuer, its chair); also see Report of the Canadian Committee on Corrections, Toward Unity: Criminal Justice and Corrections (Ottawa: Queen's Printer, 1969) at 99-129 (commonly known as the Ouimet Report, after Roger Ouimet, its chair).

-&lt;sup>40 M. Friedland, Detention Before Trial (Toronto: University of Toronto Press, 1965)
+40 M. Friedland, Detention Before Trial (Toronto: University of Toronto Press, 1965)